Ghost Hunting in Plymouth, Massachusetts

 I always get an eerie feeling walking through Plymouth with the old architecture, historic cemetery, and the (typically) dark, overcast skies much of the year.
 Walking around at night feels even creepier.

-The tour begins at Remember Plymouth Gifts at 120 Water Street.
+The tour begins at Remember Plymouth Gifts at 120 Water Street (update – now begins at 65 Main St).
 From here, you will walk a short distance over to the Plymouth Waterfront to begin the tour.
 The tour begins as Geoffrey tells a story of men who froze to death on the Plymouth waterfront.
 As the story goes, 2 boats were fighting, and one boat became stranded as a major storm hit the area.

 One boat was sneaking up upon the other.
 When the storm hit, the water around the boat froze.
 The captain told his crew-members to put their alcohol in their stockings to warm their extremities.
 They chose not to listen and instead drank the alcohol.
 As we know, alcohol lowers your body temperature; therefore, they ended up freezing to death.
 Their bodies supposedly exist in a mass grave in the Burial Hill Cemetery.

 Geoffrey said that he has talked with the neighbor across the street, who claims to have spotted the girl in the morning as he sits outside to drink his coffee (around 5:30am when most kids are still sleeping!).
 He has seen the same image as everyone else – the image of Abigail bouncing her ball.
 Geoffrey has talked with many people in town who have reportedly seen the same ghost (including a construction worker who claims that Abigail opened the door for him).

 No one on our tour saw Abigail’s ghost, nor any evidence of her presence on this particular night.
 We decided to stop back on the return route to see if any of the windows had been changed as Abigail often messes around with the windows after tourists leave.
 Geoffrey has witnessed the windows being tampered with on previous tours, however, this night there was no evidence of tampering.